SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 # Examples
 Now for the fun part - example code!

-A note about the pin numbers - we use the PORT_Pxn notation to refer to pins; when I mention in the comments the pin number, that is an Arduino (logical) pin number, not a physical pin number.
+A note about the pin numbers - we use the PORT_Pxn notation to refer to pins; when I mention in the comments the pin number, that is an Arduino (logical) pin number, not a physical pin number (generally, this documentation does not refer to physical pin numbers except on the pinout charts).
 Because the mappings of peripherals to pins by the port and pin within the port is constant across the non-8-pin parts, this means the examples (except the one for 8-pin parts) will all work on all 14, 20, and 28-pin parts.

 ### Example 1: 16-bit PWM in single mode, dual slope with interrupt.